-Metal shingles roofs provide long lasting and reliable protection against snow, ice, and the elements.
-Metal shingle roofs are often made out of a minimum of 30% post consumer metal content, which qualifies them for the LEED green building credits.
-Many metal shingle roofs are coated with cool metal roofing colors, and carry energy star and cool-roof ratings.
-Metal shingle roofs can last two times longer than conventional asphalt shingle roofs.
-Metal shingles roofs are available in 3 types of metal; galvanized steel, aluminum, and copper.
+Moreover, metal shingles provide long lasting and reliable protection against snow, ice, and the elements.
+These roofs are often made out of a minimum 30% post – consumer metal content, which qualifies them for the LEED green building credits.
+Many metal shingle roofs are coated with “cool” colors, and carry Energy Star and cool-roof ratings.
+They are available in 3 types of metal; galvanized steel, aluminum, and copper.

 The installation price of a metal shingles roof is usually around $400 to $600 per roof square.

-Standing-seam roofing is another type of a metal roofing system available to the homeowners.
-Standing-seam roofing materials cost about $500 to $600 per square and another $500 to $600 for the installation of a metal roofing system.
-Thus, we can expect to pay in the range of $1000 to $1200 for the installation of a standing-seam metal roof.
+Standing-seam is another type of a metal roofing system available to the homeowners.
+Standing-seam materials cost about $500 to $600 per square and another $500 to $600 for the installation.
+Thus, you can expect to pay in the range of $1000 to $1200 for installation of a standing-seam metal roof.

 You may ask, is metal roofing worth it?
-Considering the fact that a metal roof can last two to three times longer than an asphalt shingles roof, the price of installing a new metal roof is really worth it.
-In addition to a long lasting and durable metal roof, you can get energy savings and lower your cooling costs by 20% to 35%.
-Some ultra cool metal roofs in white colors can deliver energy savings of over 40 percent.
-Clearly, although initially more expensive, metal roofs provide significant benefits to the homeowner, which makes the possibility of installing a sustainable metal roof quite feasible.
+Considering the fact that a metal roof can last two to three times longer than an asphalt shingles roof, initially paying more for it is really worth it.
+In addition to superior longevity and durability, you can get energy savings and can lower your cooling costs by 20% to 35%.
+Some ultra cool metal roofs in white colors can deliver energy savings of over 40%.